webxdc/webxdc-dev/README.md

 ## Usage

 When you start `webxdc-dev`, it opens a browser window with the webxdc-dev UI.
-You can click on webxdc application instances to open them in new tab.
+Two webxdc application instances are already running.
+You can click on instances to open them in new tab.
 You can also add new instances.
+Instances start with a clean slate: empty `localStorage` and `sessionStorage`.

+The UI also lets you clear the state - this refreshes both server and client state, and is as if you restarted `webxdc-dev`.

 ### Running a directory